Notable People

 The important thing is how these pieces fit together.

-For Wyden, openness is not only a moral posture.
+For Wyden, openness is more than a moral posture.
 It is a method.
 He wants government doors open, information less hoarded, and technology policy less captured by incumbents.
 That is why the same politician can seem equally animated by rural town halls, Medicare rules, tech monopolies, and federal secrecy.
 They are all, in his mind, versions of the same question: who gets locked out of decisions that govern their lives?

 That coherence is easy to miss because the topics are so different.